Juniper/vmx-docker-lwaftr/README.md

 . . .
 ```

 The images buildsnabb and buildqemu can be removed via 'make clean' from the qemu, respectively snabb directory.
-Only the 'vmxlwaftr' container is required.
+Only the 'vmxlwaftr' Container is required.

 ### 5. Save vmxlwaftr Container to file

-To save the vmxlwaftr container into an image file use:
+To save the vmxlwaftr Container into an image file use:

 ```
 $ docker save -o vmxlwaftr-v0.9.img vmxlwaftr:v0.9